In Memory of our Founder Rodger D. Young

 In 2001, Mr. Young was named Chairman of the Bush Administration’s Federal Judge and U.S. Attorney Qualification Committee by Governor John Engler and Michigan’s Republican Congressional Delegation.

-From 2006 through 2019, Mr. Young has been honored with his inclusion in Best Lawyers in America; named in Chambers USA – America’s Leading Lawyers for Business; named a Michigan “Super Lawyer”, and named as one of the “Top 100 Lawyers” in Michigan by the Detroit News.
+From 2006 through 2021, Mr. Young was honored with his inclusion in Best Lawyers in America; named in Chambers USA – America’s Leading Lawyers for Business; named a Michigan “Super Lawyer,” and named as one of the “Top 100 Lawyers” in Michigan by the Detroit News.
 He was also named by The New York Times and The American Lawyer as one of the top commercial trial lawyers in the United States.

 In 2007, President George W. Bush appointed Mr. Young to be United States Representative to the United Nations General Assembly along with Governor George Pataki, the former three term Republican Governor of New York.
 Mr. Young and Governor Pataki served in New York until their term expired in 2008.
 The post carried Ambassadorial Rank.

-Mr. Young was formerly a member of the Board of Directors of Grubb & Ellis Company (NYSE), a worldwide real estate firm, and the Detroit Medical Center.
+Mr. Young had also served as a member of the Board of Directors of Grubb & Ellis Company (NYSE), a worldwide real estate firm, and the Detroit Medical Center.

 In 2011, Mr. Young was named a Global Ambassador to the Susan G Komen for the Cure breast cancer foundation.
 In 2012, Mr. Young was named one of the twenty-five Leaders in the Law in Michigan by Michigan Lawyers Weekly.